- Crystal Jewelry

 As you continue along your crystal journey, you have probably come across some crystals at one time or another that were created in a lab or treated in some way.
 At first you may have been surprised, but after looking into it further you may have discovered that there are many stones and crystals that have been altered from their natural state.
 While this is often done to enhance the appearance of the crystal, you may have been wondering what effect, if any, this will have on the energy it emits and on how it is used for healing.

 One of the most common ways that crystals are modified is their color.
 Some crystals are dyed to produce an unnatural color in the crystal, such as pink, royal blue and teal, which is usually seen in Agate or Quartz.
 These are the most obvious to appear that their color has been altered.
 Other color changes in the crystals are not so apparent.
 Lapis Lazuli is often dyed blue to make the color more consistent.
 This also applies to most Black Onyx, which naturally tends to have gray streaks and is dyed black.
-Turquenite is the name given to white Howlite that has been dyed a turquoise blue.
+Turquenite is the name given to white Magnesite that has been dyed a turquoise blue, but often you'll find that dyed blue Howlite is also called Turquenite.
 Faceted gemstones are also commonly colored to make them more visually appealing.
 Some other commonly dyed crystals are Malachite, Rhodonite, Jasper, Turquoise, Agate and Aventurine.
 These color-altered crystals still retain the healing qualities of the original crystal, but will also take on the healing properties of the new color it has become.

 Another way the color of a crystal can be modified is by either heat-treating them or by irradiation.
 Irradiation is done by exposing the crystal to gamma radiation, neutron bombardment or ionization and is used to make Smokey Quartz a consistent dark brown color.
 Heat treated crystals are heated with chemicals to alter the coloring of the crystal.
 A lot of Citrine available on the market is actually heat treated Amethyst.
 You can easily identify these Citrine crystals by their bright, golden yellow coloring in comparison to the pale yellow or greenish yellow of natural Citrine.
 Red Tiger Eye is created by heating Golden Tiger Eye.
 Some other commonly heated crystals are Tanzanite, Tourmaline, Fluorite, Aquamarine and Amethyst.
 Heated and irradiated crystals also still retain their inherent healing properties.
 If the crystal changes color during the process, it will also adopt the properties of the new color, which can be used in color therapy and when working with the Chakras.